Do Something

 What was different about Floyd’s death was what happened afterwards: More Americans woke up to racism in policing and in the nation.
 More Americans spoke out, protested, voted.
 More institutions and legislators vowed to make change — and some actually did.
 The call for racial justice and equitable policing grew.

-Still, in the years since Floyd’s death, police have killed 400 more Black Americans, according to Mapping Police Violence.
-Cities remain mired in gun violence, with young Black men the most frequent victims.
-People of color continue to fight structural inequities.
+But in the years since Floyd’s death, police have killed an average of 325 Black Americans annually, according to Mapping Police Violence.
+Cities remain mired in gun violence, with Black men the most frequent victims.
+People of color continue to fight structural inequities, even as the federal government rolls back protections for people of color.

-Here, a summary of progress that we’ve made — and some thing you can do to make sure it continues, and succeeds.
+Here, some things you can do to make sure progress continues, and, one day, succeeds.

-As we’ve reported, better policing can and does exist: In training on how to deal with people suffering from mental health issues, and how to behave like guardians, not warriors; in rethinking the notion of what public safety is, so it is of and for the community, not against it; in keeping murderous cops out of the department; in peer intervention policies that break through the blue wall; and in upending the police unions that protect — and even celebrate — violent cops on the force.
+Better policing can and does exist: In training on how to deal with people suffering from mental health issues, and how to behave like guardians, not warriors; in rethinking the notion of what public safety is, so it is of and for the community, not against it; in keeping murderous cops out of the department; in peer intervention policies that break through the blue wall; and in upending the police unions that historically protect — and even celebrate — violent cops on the force.

-There are local examples to follow: Both Camden and Newark, NJ.
-Delaware County, even.
+There are local examples to follow: Both Camden and Newark, NJ and Delaware County.

 Learn about these efforts and more, including legislative acts, through Campaign Zero, a national nonprofit pushing for policing policy reforms.